Decongestants: OTC Relief for Congestion

 When should I talk to my doctor?

-Call your doctor if your congestion lasts more than two weeks, if you have a fever, or if you have severe pain in your face or sinuses.
-If you are regularly using an OTC decongestant nasal spray to keep your nose clear, talk with your doctor about other treatments that are safer to use.
+If you’re regularly using an OTC decongestant nasal spray to keep your nose clear, talk with your doctor.
+There are other treatments that are safer to use.